AravindTReddy/SpringBootAPI/README.md

-# SpringBootAPI
+# springboot-react-crud
-Basic backend setup with spring boot interacting with MYSQL database.
+Basic backend setup with Spring Boot interacting with a MySQL database and API calls being requested from a React frontend.